All Episodes

 They've sold over 600,000 pistols, mostly to private citizens who refuse to be empty-handed.

-There are no background checks, or no waiting periods.
+There are no waiting periods.

 Burna can ship it directly to your door.

-You can't be arrested for defending yourself with a burna pistol.
+You can't be arrested for defending yourself with a Burna pistol.

-Because it's a word like terrorism and so many words, racism, that we can't really define and don't care really to define.
+Well, the inclusion of the term fringe tells me right away that you're a freaking liar, a liar, if you use that word, because it's a word like terrorism and so many words, racism, that we can't really define and don't care really to define.

-Like what does that mean?
+Like, what does that mean?

 And if the whole policy turns on the word, then it's fair to demand a precise explanation of what it means, but we never get one.